 Every two years, Idaho’s Integrated Report is submitted to the U.S Environmental Protection Agency (EPA) for approval and made available to the public.
 The report satisfies reporting requirements of the CWA by documenting the current conditions of all state waters (CWA § 305(b)), including an assessment of publicly owned lakes (CWA § 314), and listing and prioritizing those waters that are impaired and need a TMDL (CWA § 303(d)).

-After a public comment period, DEQ submits the Integrated Report serves as a guide for developing and implementing water quality improvement plans (total maximum daily loads) to protect water quality and achieve federal and state water quality standards.
-An Integrated Report must be approved by EPA before it can be used by a state to guide its management decisions.
+Once approved by EPA, the Integrated Report serves as a guide for developing and implementing water quality improvement plans (i.e., TMDLs) to restore water quality and achieve federal and state water quality standards.
+The report can also be used by the state to guide its water quality management decisions.

 There are several ways to access information in Idaho’s 2016 Integrated Report:

 - Download the full 2016 Integrated Report (PDF)

 - Download a map that displays the status all of all state water bodies (32 inches x 42 inches) (PDF)

 - Use the 2016 Integrated Report Interactive Mapper to search for water body-specific results (Online)

 Idaho’s 2018/2020 Integrated Report – Under EPA Review

 DEQ submitted Idaho’s 2018/2020 Integrated Report to EPA on October 1, 2020.
 The report is currently under EPA review and available at the bottom of this web page.
 However, the 2016 Integrated Report should be used to guide decision-making until the 2018/2020 Integrated Report is approved by EPA.